11 Top-Rated Things to Do in Sisters, OR

 2. Shop and Stroll in Sisters

 Part of the charm of visiting Sisters is spending time in the Western-themed downtown district.
 This area lining Cascade Avenue at the center of town is very pedestrian-friendly and fun to stroll around.
-And within the old-fashioned shops lining the streets, several shopping boutiques and art galleries offer a modern taste of the area.
+Several shopping boutiques and art galleries are within the old-fashioned shops lining the streets, offering a modern taste of the area.

 Downtown Sisters is also known for its art collection.
 Several galleries catch the eye, and many of these local institutions line the Hood Avenue Art District, a block south of Cascade Avenue.
 Hood Avenue Art, Raven Makes Gallery, and Ken Scott's Imagination Gallery are a few not to miss.